DataBiosphere/data-explorer/README.md

     determines the name of the Elasticsearch index.
   * There must be a file named `facet_fields.csv` with the `readable_field_name` column filled out.
+  To confirm that your dataset is indexed, navigate to `localhost:9200/_/indices?v`.
+  You should see a line for your dataset.
 * `DATASET_CONFIG_DIR=/app/dataset_config/<my dataset> docker-compose up --build`
 * Navigate to `localhost:4400`